 Principals may provide certain testing accommodations to students who incur an injury (e.g., broken arm) or experience the onset of either a short- or long-term disability (either cognitive or physical) within 30 days prior to test administration.
 Eligibility for such accommodations is based on the principal's professional judgment.
-The principal may confer with CSE/504 Multi-Disciplinary Team members, the school physician, or other school personnel in making such determinations.
+The principal may confer with Committee on Special Education/Section 504 Accommodation Plan (CSE/504) Multi-Disciplinary Team members, the school physician, or other school personnel in making such determinations.
 These accommodations must not significantly change the constructs/student skills being tested and are limited to the following:

-- Administering the test in a special location, - Recording the student's answers in any manner (see Accommodations Specific to the 2019 Grades 3-8 English Language Arts Tests or Accommodations Specific to the 2019 Grades 3-8 Mathematics Tests in Appendix H), and - Reading the test to the student.
+- Administering the test in a special location, - Recording the student's answers in any manner (see Accommodations Specific to the Grades 3-8 English Language Arts Tests or Accommodations Specific to the Grades 3-8 Mathematics Tests in Appendix H), and - Reading the test to the student.
 This accommodation is allowed only for students whose vision is impaired.

 Prior permission need not be obtained from the Department for the principal to authorize these testing accommodations.
-However, a full written report concerning each authorization must be sent to OSA via fax at 518-474-1989.
+However, a full written report concerning each authorization must be sent to the Office of State Assessment (OSA) via fax at 518-474-1989.
 The report must be on school letterhead, must be signed by the principal, and must include the following information: